Do Smoothies Lose Nutrients Overnight?

 About Shelf Life

 Yes, your smoothie will lose nutrients overnight.
-This doesn’t mean disaster, however.
+That doesn’t spell disaster, however.
 If you follow the tips above to keep your smoothie fresh, you’ll still get a healthy kick of essential vitamins and minerals.
 Just remember not to store it too long, and be sure to test it before you drink it.
-If your smoothie looks brown or smells rotten in any way, it’s probably time to throw it out.
+If your smoothie looks brown or smells rotten in any way, it’s time to throw it out.

 Feature Image Credit: MarcoPhotoGarcia, Shutterstock